Updated: March 23rd, 2023

 - The cable is prone to tangling

 As far as comfort goes, Clear Concept Audio’s C10 earphones are great.
 It is a hi-fi audio outfit available in 6 different finishes.
-The earphones, housed in a resin and zinc alloy shell with excellent build quality, features ten hybrid driver designs with five on each earpiece.
+The earphones, housed in a resin and zinc alloy shell with excellent build quality, feature ten hybrid driver designs with five on each earpiece.
 It is lightweight and effective at canceling noise.

 The IEMs feature detachable cables that allow you to go wireless if you purchase a 0.75mm 2-pin Bluetooth adapter.
 They also come with an extended memory wire cable.
 It is sized at 4.2” x 2.9” x 1.3” and weighs 3.2 ounces.